 Specifies the log4j configuration filename.
 You can use the properties in this file to customize the level of debugging output from the Artix security service.
-See also "log4j Properties File" on page 728.
+See also "log4j Properties File" on page 630.
+For example:

 log4j.configuration=d:/temp/myconfig.txt